JamesTwallin/pi_temp_sensor/README.md

 # Raspberry Pi Temperature Sensor Logger

 This project uses a Raspberry Pi with a DS18B20 temperature sensor to log temperature readings.
-The readings are stored as individual JSON files on an attached USB stick.
+The readings are stored as hourly CSV files both locally and on an attached USB stick (if available).

 ## Hardware Requirements

 - Raspberry Pi (any model with GPIO pins)
 - DS18B20 temperature sensor
-- USB stick for data storage
+- USB stick for redundant data storage (optional)

 ## Software Requirements

 - Raspberry Pi OS (formerly Raspbian)
 - Python 3
-- Required Python libraries: `os`, `glob`, `time`, `json`, `datetime`
+- Required Python libraries: `os`, `glob`, `csv`, `datetime`

 ## Setup